Last Minute Tips for the Hong Kong Marathon by 5-Time Champion JoeJoe Fan

 7. Eat a Carbohydrate-rich Breakfast

-Have a big carbohydrate-rich breakfast (rice, potato, pasta etc.) on race day at least 2.5 hours before the gun.
+Have a big carbohydrate-rich dinner the night before and breakfast (rice, potato, pasta etc.) on race day recommend at least 2.5 hours before the gun.
 This could make sure your glycogen level is stocked up before the race for more energy.
-Drink more fluid (water or electrolyte) an hour before gun start.
+Drink more fluid (water and electrolyte) an hour before gun start.
 Also, as stated earlier, a beetroot juice 30mins before race.

 8. Warm up Before Race